node3/Rock-paper-scissors/RandomForest/readme.md

 #### Running the model
 Run `python randomforest.py`
-The model runs with 1500 estimators, uses 80% data for training and 20% for testing and predicts with 71%.
+The model runs with 1500 estimators, uses 80% data for training and 20% for testing and predicts with 71% accuracy.